Why This Matters

 Walter Cronkite

-• "The most trusted man in America"—Cronkite's authority demonstrated how broadcast journalists could shape public opinion through perceived neutrality and gravitas
+- "The most trusted man in America" โ Cronkite's authority showed how broadcast journalists could shape public opinion through perceived neutrality and gravitas

-• Vietnam War coverage shifted public sentiment; his 1968 editorial calling the war a "stalemate" showed the political power of anchor commentary
+- Vietnam War coverage shifted public sentiment.
+His 1968 editorial calling the war a "stalemate" prompted President Johnson to reportedly say, "If I've lost Cronkite, I've lost Middle America."
+That moment demonstrated the political power a single anchor could wield.

-• Iconic sign-off "And that's the way it is" symbolized the era's belief in objective, authoritative journalism—a norm later challenged by cable news
+- Iconic sign-off "And that's the way it is" symbolized the era's belief in objective, authoritative journalism, a norm later challenged by cable news and partisan commentary

 Edward R. Murrow

-• Pioneer of broadcast journalism—his WWII radio reports brought war into American homes, establishing radio and TV as primary news sources
+- Pioneer of broadcast journalism โ his WWII radio reports from London during the Blitz brought war into American homes, establishing radio (and later TV) as primary news sources

-• "See It Now" confrontation with McCarthyism set the standard for investigative broadcast journalism and demonstrated media's power to challenge government overreach
+- "See It Now" confrontation with McCarthyism (1954) set the standard for investigative broadcast journalism.
+Murrow used Senator McCarthy's own footage and words to expose his tactics, demonstrating media's power to challenge government overreach without editorializing excessively.

-Compare: Cronkite vs. Murrow—both built broadcast journalism's credibility, but Murrow was confrontational while Cronkite embodied detached authority.
-If an FRQ asks about media challenging government power, Murrow is your example; for media as trusted institution, use Cronkite.
+Compare: Cronkite vs. Murrow โ both built broadcast journalism's credibility, but Murrow was confrontational while Cronkite embodied detached authority.
+If an FRQ asks about media challenging government power, Murrow is your example; for media as a trusted institution, use Cronkite.

 Investigative Watchdogs: Holding Power Accountable